ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 #### Editing the schema for EDM

-If you want to make changes to your edm.xml file, such as changing which fields are used for EDM, follow these steps:
+(As needed) If you want to make changes to your edm.xml file, such as changing which fields are used for EDM, follow these steps:

 1. Edit your edm.mxl file (this is the file discussed in the [Define the schema](#define-the-schema-for-your-database-of-sensitive-information) section of this article).